turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 sidebar: true
 ---

-[TODO: Copyedits from Susannah]
-[TODO: Read through from Jeff]

 ## Big Goal

 In this section we'll connect our sample application to our Salesforce data.

-* With the application running locally, visit http://localhost:9000/companies
+* With the application running locally, visit [http://localhost:9000/companies](http://localhost:9000/companies)
 * View the listing of all companies in our database
 * Let's replace this with a listing of companies from our Salesforce `Account` data